Sea level rise is a religious issue

 A source close to Brexit secretary David Davis said he and the chancellor Philip Hammond had last week sought to offer reassurance that they were determined to secure the status of the City of London.

-However, the government’s stated intention to take control of the freedom of movement into the UK is widely recognised among officials […]
+However, the government’s stated intention to take control of the freedom of movement into the UK is widely recognised among officials to […]

 Read the Full Article